gridonic/coding/README.md

 Comment style should be simple and consistent within a single code base.

-- Keep line-length to a sensible maximum, e.g., 120 columns.
+- Keep line-length to a sensible maximum, e.g., 120 or 140 columns.
 - Use "sentence case" comments and consistent text indentation.

 > **Tip**: Write comments before you write the actual code of the class, method, component, etc. It forces you to verbalize
 > and structure in your head what the code will do and what purpose it serves.

+​

 > **Tip**: Configure your editor to provide you with shortcuts to output agreed-upon comment patterns.